How to Put a Curse on Someone: Real Ritual Methods

 Is cursing someone real?

 Cursing traditions have existed for over 4,500 years across every inhabited continent.
-While supernatural effects are debated, the psychological impact is well-documented — a 2019 study found that ritualistic behavior reduced anxiety by 23%.
+While supernatural effects are debated, the psychological impact is well-documented — ritualistic behavior is linked to reduced anxiety.
 Anthropologists consider curse rituals a universal feature of human culture.

 What do you need to curse someone?